This post may contain affiliate links.

 I’ve spotted a few of these posts on Pinterest, shopping lists for new homeschoolers or worldschoolers recommending this travel journal and that i-thingy.
 They read like shopping lists, because that is what they are, long lists of must-haves to get you to spend money on Amazon.

 Amazon affiliate links are all well and good, I use them, but I’m never going to knowingly tell you to buy something you don’t need.

 These are our, bare minimum, list of things you need to homeschool on the road.

 Distance Education is really not considered homeschooling by many.
 It’s school, without bricks and mortar.

-I’ve never tried it, but of all my friends who have, every one of them found it too restrictive to use in a travel environment.
-You will need materials posted to you, scheduled times and lose all your spontaneity.
+I’ve never tried it, but of all my friends who have, every one of them, found it too restrictive to use in a travel environment.
+You will need materials posted to you, scheduled lesson times, and lose all your spontaneity.

-Our choice in the Kindle paperlight.
-We feel that if the kids were to own a Kindle Fire, they’d spend all that valuable time gaming and not reading.
+Our choice was the Kindle Paperlight.
+We felt that if the kids were to own a Kindle Fire, they’d spend all that valuable time gaming and not reading.
 A Kindle is a book and that is all.